 Various procedures and time limits are set out in the Act for these actions.
 There are opportunities for public comment in relation to decisions to list species, developing recovery and management plans and declaring critical habitats.
 Landowners and others who are financially affected by decisions may be able to apply to the Minister for financial compensation.

-Tasmania’s Threatened Species legislation provides a range of tools to protect the State’s species and habitats.
+The Threatened Species Protection Act 1995 provides a range of tools to protect the State’s species and habitats.
 Despite this, the Act suffers from a few key deficiencies:

 - Offences are limited to taking particular species, rather than affecting their habitat (other than critical habitat)